Trial Preparation Checklist for Litigation Teams

 Make Use of Technology

 Technology can enhance and simplify nearly every phase of a court case, from the organization of materials during trial preparation to questioning witnesses in court.
 A lawyer should use every tool available to make their own work more efficient and significantly cut down on the risk of overlooking something.
 Providing their legal teams with technology that allows them to collaborate in a single, secure location ensures their team has what they need to build a compelling narrative.
-When multiple users can collaborate simultaneously, it eliminates issues associated with version control and allows teams to present arguments in an organized manner.
+When multiple users can collaborate simultaneously, it eliminates issues associated with version control and allows teams to present arguments and counterarguments in an organized manner.

 Plan Thoroughly